nortikin/sverchok/docs/nodes/generators_extended/profile_mk3.rst

 =======================

-**Profile Node** implements a useful subset of the SVG path section commands.
+**Profile Node** implements a useful subset of the SVG path section commands (see SVG specification_).
+Used domain-specific language (DSL) is based on SVG specification, but does not exactly follow it, by adding some extensions and not supporting some features.

 Currently the following segment types are available:

 +---------------+-------+--------------------------------------------------------------------------------+